maddiehenniger/nf-imputation-pipeline/README.md

 - Reference panel(s) for imputing
 - Sample and reference metadata for downstream processes

 Input samples that require imputation will be referred to as test samples throughout this documentation.
 The reference population that you are using to impute with will be referred to as the reference panel.
-You may optionally also include a pedigree file and must specify this in the configuration file.
+You may optionally provide genetic maps for recombination rates used for phasing and imputation steps.

 ### Required Input Files

 The following are the user-required files for the pipeline to work.
 Please note the required input file extensions, expected file format, and pipeline assumptions for each file type.
-IMPORTANT: The input files for this are assumed to be in VCF/BCF(.gz) format and have already been filtered for the analysis-appropriate quality, allele frequencies, missingness, etc. The user must be aware of how including low-quality base calls in the dataset may impact downstream imputation accuracies.
+IMPORTANT: The input files for this are assumed to be in BCF/VCF(.gz) format and have already been filtered for the analysis-appropriate quality, allele frequencies, missingness, etc. The user must be aware of how including low-quality base calls in the dataset may impact downstream imputation accuracies.

-Note: The below paragraph is currently not implemented in this version of the pipeline and only supports hard copying.
-Future implementations of the pipeline will provide the below features.

-The pipeline will automatically detect where your sample(s), reference(s), and optionally, your pre-indexed file(s) are located.
-IMPORTANT: (Feature) If you do not have your samples and references pre-indexed and in the same directory defined in your samplesheet, the pipeline will check if the files exist in `${PROJECTDIR}/data/samples/` and `${PROJECTDIR}/data/references/` directories and perform indexing - if they do not exist in the defined directories, the pipeline is set to hard copy these files to these directories to perform downstream analysis, which can impact your processing time and available storage.
-Therefore, to avoid unneccessary duplication of files, we recommend either preemptively creating these directories and populating them with the correct files, and, optionally, pre-indexing your files.

-In the downstream analysis, the user will be allowed the ability to specify the `--map` parameter for phasing, and the `--m` parameter for imputation steps.
-These parameters are specifically for genetic maps, which specify recombination rates.
-Specifically, the user should pre-prepare genetic maps for each chromosome of interest that is present between their test samples and reference panels.
-These genetic maps are a text file that should consist of 3 columns: pos / chr / cM.
-They may optionally end in .gz.
-The name scheme of these files should remain consistent for pipeline configuration and be pre-supplied in the configuration file.
+The pipeline will automatically detect where your sample(s), reference(s), and optionally, your genetic map(s) are located using your user-provided metadata sheets that are specified in your `nextflow.config` file.
+For details on how to populate these, please see below sections.

 #### Sample and Reference Files and Metadata

-!
-Undergoing Construction: For the current implementation of the pipeline, you MUST supply the path to the reference database AND the indexed file for testing.
-Making the indexing optional is a future priority implementation !

 The test samples must be in a BCF/VCF file format and can optionally be gzipped (ending in .gz).
 The test samples have no input requirement for the number of individuals.
 The pipeline will impute test samples regardless of the input number of markers.
 The test samples are assumed to be unphased and there is currently no option to skip phasing.